paloranta/focused-notes/README.md

 Features:
 - Hotkeys to save and start a new note.
-- A focusing effect when editing a note (doesn't quite work with Firefox).
+- A focusing effect when editing a note.
 - Saves into localstorage.
-- Dark mode.
+- Dark mode (doesn't quite work with Firefox).

 TODO:
 - Add markdown parsing.
 I struggled adding snarkdown as the parser.
 Managed to do it but there were drawbacks.